TechSavantis/polisparalela/site/content/thinks/things-tomango-likes-week-15-april-2016.md

 ---
-title: "Things Tomango likes this week - 15 April 2016"
+title: "Things Polis Paralela likes this week - 15 April 2016"
 author: "tom"
 date: 2016-04-15 14:26:58
 description: The best things from the past 7 days in Brand, Web, and Marketing.
 This week - awesome looking pizza boxes, Go-Pros on cows, and a surprising use of a government EU leaflet.